How to Feel At Home in Vienna, While Attending German Classes (Part 3)

 Are you resistant to the idea of suddenly having an artifact dictate your everyday life?
 Do you suffer just by the thought of seemingly losing your spontaneity?
 A diary/calendar/organizer is not as bad of a sidekick as you imagine it to be, and here is why.

 Writing down your notes in German may seem unnatural at first, but trust us – it is a magically easy way to memorize action verbs which are also key in daily conversations.
 Instead of jotting down supermarket/shopping, just go with einkaufen gehen.
 Putting it down and actually following through with the action is all it takes to imprint the verb on your mind.
-This goes for Sport treiben, die Wohnung putzen, Geschirr spülen, die Hausaufgaben machen, etc. Oh, and your new favorite word to write down at the end of each accomplished day?
-Erledigt!
+This goes for Sport treiben, die Wohnung putzen, Geschirr spülen, die Hausaufgaben machen, etc. Oh, and your new favorite word to write down at the end of each accomplished day?Erledigt!

-Due to this newfound routine of noting down the must-do’s and the should-do’s and leaving time for the could do’s and the want to do’s, you will not only be able to actually relate with the locals when they get their diary out to check their availability but also blend in and enjoy the perks of being on top of your planning game.
+Due to this newfound routine of noting down the must-do’s and the should-do’s and leaving time for the could do’s and the want to do’s, you will not only be able to actually relate with the locals when they get their calendar out to check their availability but also blend in and enjoy the perks of being on top of your planning game.

 Sundays Are Dead.
 You Are Not.

 One of the biggest surprises when moving to Vienna has to be the fact that Sundays are quiet.
-Like really, really, really quiet… unless it’s summer and you walk along the Alte Donau (or anywhere where the sun reaches for that matter!).
+Like really, really, really quiet… Unless it’s summer and you walk along the Alte Donau (or anywhere where the sun reaches for that matter!).
 On Sundays people either sleep in or wake up early to go have brunch and then hibernate on friends’ couches, they visit their families outside the city, go for day trips, hike in the surrounding hills of Döbling/Penzing/Hietzing, stay in and clean their homes or just binge-watch Netflix with deep cleansing face masks on.

 If you come from a place where Sundays are no different from Saturdays, then the city’s sudden emptiness might hit you hard.
 Urban silence is also prevalent all year round on weekdays after 9 p.m. and particularly common during winter time as soon as it gets dark.